October 13, 2022

 What was my name.
 Where was I from?
 How many days had I been walking?

-I politely answered Paolo’s first few questions, but it soon became a free-for-all with the kids talking over each other and shouting their own questions at me.
-I picked up my pace to try to politely break contact, but Pablo kept right on my heels.
-He and his friends fired off more and more questions in rapid Spanish delaying my ability to break away from the rowdy, curious pre-teen crowd.
+I politely answered Paolo’s first few questions, but it soon became a free-for-all with the kids talking over each other and shouting their questions at me.
+I picked up my pace to try to break contact politely, but Pablo kept right on my heels.
+He and his friends fired off more and more questions in rapid Spanish, delaying my ability to break away from the rowdy, curious pre-teen crowd.

 It was just enough of a distraction to allow me to break away, and I squeezed beside two large men and picked up my pace even more.
-They kids finally gave up when they realized they had new (slower) prey to engage.
+The kids finally gave up when they realized they had new (slower) prey to engage with.
 But I was sweating from the effort it took to lose them.
 It felt like a gauntlet of sheer madness.

 The bar adorned with old beer bottles